AntiEvictionBoston/FakeEvictionData/README.md

 python generate_evictions.py
 ```

 and answer the prompts!
 Hooray fake data!
+It will write them to
+`evictions.json`.